 Land-use responses

 Land-use, land-use intensity, species’ ecological characteristics and their interactions had significant effects on species occurrence probability.
-Table 1a synthesizes the within land-use type effects of the predictors on occurrence probability (for all except diet), estimated from the full, all-predictor models for each Class.
-Significant interactive effects between land use and ecological characteristics (and between land-use intensity and ecological characteristics) reflected differences in species’ ability to cope within the disturbed land-use types (Table 1a; Figure S8; Figure S9).
-Across all Classes, narrower geographical range areas, smaller habitat breadth and inability to exploit artificial habitats were associated with decreases in occurrence probability within disturbed land uses, compared to larger range areas, larger habitat breadth and ability to exploit artificial habitats (the only exceptions were opposite effects found for mammals and reptiles for habitat breadth in two of the land-use types).
-The effects of the other ecological characteristics differed in direction depending on Class and land use, impeding any generalisation.
-We found a mixture of non-significant effects and of opposite responses depending on Class and land use (Table 1a).
-For instance, we found that being smaller and longer-lived was associated with decreases in occurrence probability for birds found in agricultural areas, but being bigger and shorter-lived lowered occurrence probability for urban birds; and that longer-lived species tended to be more negatively affected for mammals and reptiles, whereas we found evidence of opposite trends for amphibians.
+Significant interactive effects between land use and ecological characteristics (and between land-use intensity and ecological characteristics) reflected differences in the ability of species with different traits to cope within the disturbed land-use types (Table 1a; Figure S8; Figure S9).
+Across all classes, species with narrower geographical range areas, smaller habitat breadth and inability to exploit artificial habitats showed greater decreases in occurrence probability within disturbed land uses, than species with larger range areas, larger habitat breadth and ability to exploit artificial habitats (the only exceptions were opposite effects found for mammals and reptiles for habitat breadth in two of the land-use types).
+The effects of the other ecological characteristics differed in direction depending on class and land use, impeding any generalisation (Table 1a).
+For instance, we found that being smaller and longer-lived was associated with decreases in occurrence probability for birds found in agricultural areas, but with increases in occurrence probability for urban birds; and that longer-lived species tended to be more negatively affected for mammals and reptiles, whereas we found evidence of opposite trends for amphibians.

-We would like to highlight that the within land-use type effects summarised in Table 1a do not necessarily reflect occurrence patterns among land-use types (that is, comparing occurrence probability in disturbed land uses against primary vegetation).
-For example, in all Classes, among land-use type effects derived from partial models showed that occurrence probability in disturbed land uses was strongly negatively affected for natural habitat specialists, compared with primary vegetation levels (Figure S10).
-On the other hand, in most Classes and disturbed land uses, artificial habitat users either increased or showed no significant difference in occurrence probability.
-One exception was for reptiles, where the effect of habitat specialisation was mostly non-significant within land-use types (Table 1).
-For reptiles, both artificial habitat users and natural habitat specialists showed important declines in some of the disturbed land uses (for example, in intensely-used agricultural areas, Figure S10d).
-Thus, for reptiles in these areas, decreases in occurrence probability were not distinguishable between natural habitat specialists and artificial habitat users.
-Similarly, the occurrence probability of both nocturnal and non-nocturnal species was negatively impacted in disturbed land uses compared with primary vegetation (Figure S11), such that land-use responses were not necessarily distinguishable between nocturnal and non-nocturnal species for all Classes and land-use types.
+We would like to highlight that the within land-use type effects summarised in Table 1a do not necessarily reflect occurrence patterns among land-use types.
+For example, in all classes, among land-use type effects derived from partial models showed that occurrence probability in disturbed land uses was strongly negatively affected for natural habitat specialists, compared with primary vegetation levels (Figure S10).
+On the other hand, in most classes and disturbed land uses, artificial habitat users either increased or showed no significant difference in occurrence probability.
+One exception was for reptiles, where the effect of habitat specialisation was mostly non-significant within land-use types (Table 1), with both natural habitat specialists and artificial habitat users showing important declines in some disturbed land uses (e.g., intensely-used agricultural areas, Figure S10d).
+Similarly, the occurrence probability of both nocturnal and non-nocturnal species was negatively impacted in disturbed land uses compared with primary vegetation (Figure S11), such that land-use responses were not distinguishable between nocturnal and non-nocturnal species for all classes and land-use types.